-Small class sizes, with a maximum of 8 students per group, ensure individualised attention while still allowing for group work.
+Small class sizes, ranging from a maximum of 4 to 8 students per group, ensure individualised attention while still allowing for group work.

 Tech Camps by Category